 Writing from Photographs – York Literature Festival – Sat 26 Mar 2022

-Poetry Workshop and Reading with Robert Powell and Sarah Wimbush as part of York Literature Festival
+Poetry Workshop followed by a Reading with Robert Powell and Sarah Wimbush as part of York Literature Festival

 26 March 2022, 10:30-4pm, £25 per person